mpas/hugo-multi-bootswatch/README.md

 ```

-### Per-post configuration

-Sometimes you want some short posts be displayed on front page without cut, and you can do that for single post by adding `no_cut = true` in it's front matter.

-For populating navbar links standard Hugo's `menu = "main"` can be used in front matter.

 ## Colour themes
 All the available color themes from [Bootswatch](http://bootswatch.com/) are available.
 Please checkout Bootswatch to see what theme you want to use.

+## Adding post to main menu
+If you want to add a post to the main menu then include the following to the frontmatter:

+    +++
+    ...
+    menu = "main"
+    +++

+The `menu = main` will add the post to the menu.
+These posts will not be included in the listing of normal posts or in the frontpage!!

 ## Screenshots
 ### Index Page